Mammography (breast screening)

 According to Macmillan Cancer Support, screening for breast cancer in this way saves the lives of around 1,400 women a year across England.

-You will then have a digital mammogram, carried out by a mammographer and interpreted by a specialist consultant.
-During the mammogram, the breast that is being x-rayed is held between two metal plates, so it can be slightly uncomfortable.
-However it is a quick and pain-free procedure.
+You will then have a digital mammogram, carried out by a mammographer and interpreted by a consultant.
+During the mammogram, the breast that is being X-rayed is held between two metal plates.
+This can be slightly uncomfortable, but it is a quick and pain-free procedure.

 After your examination, you can obtain a copy of the mammogram images upon request.
 A report will be produced and sent directly to the doctor who referred you to us.